 MVCA is currently developing regulatory floodplain mapping update for the Carp River that will help us and our municipal partners understand flood hazards and implement effective mitigation strategies to reduce the impacts of flooding in the Carp River watershed.
 The mapping will also inform MVCA’s flood forecasting and warning and emergency management programs.

 Floodplain mapping involves many components, including data collection, hydrological and hydraulic analyses, public consultations, and floodplain and regulatory limit mapping.
-As of May 2023, the hydrological analysis and bathymetric and hydraulic structure survey components of the project have been completed, while the hydraulic analysis is underway.
-Technical review of the project will be conducted by a third-party engineering firm in summer 2023.
+As of March 2024, data collection, hydrological and hydraulic analyses, the third-party technical review, and mapping have been completed.